vantage-sh/docs.vantage.sh/docs/vantage_mcp.md

 - Ask one thing at a time and avoid stacking various unrelated questions.
 Instead of, _“What were our EC2 costs last month, and also which accounts are over budget, and can you tell me if any tags are missing?”_ consider asking these as separate prompts to keep responses organized and information relevant.
 - Be specific.
 Don’t assume the client knows what terms like “important” mean.
 Instead of _"What are my most important costs to monitor?"_, try something more specific, like, _"Which services have the highest costs without tags?"_ or _"Which accounts had the biggest increase in spend over the past two months?"_

+### Validating Responses

+Because MCP relies on an LLM, responses are not always deterministic.
+This means that the same prompt may return slightly different answers, and results heavily depend on the context provided.
+You can follow the below best practices when validating outputs:

+- Use your existing Cost Reports or as a source of truth.
+For example, if you ask about EC2 spend last month, you can validate the answer against your saved report for that timeframe.
+- When you prompt a client, like Goose or Claude, you can expand the tool calls (such as `query-costs`) to view the underlying request details.
+You can then use this logic to help confirm whether the filters and groupings align with your intent.
+- If you find a response that appears inaccurate or misleading, share the full prompt and result with our team.
+See the [Feedback](/vantage_mcp#feedback) section below for details.

 ### Additional Prompt Examples

 Additional examples are provided below for how you can interact with the Vantage MCP.